DavidJFelix/djf.io/src/content/docs/blog/example.md

 Yet, self-doubt isn't a form of humility; it's a form of anxiety.
 Remember, when you're shipping a product, the default is that nobody notices or cares.
 At worst, an ineffective launch might yield mean comments from people you've never met.
-Frame your anxiety and remember that it isn't the same as public shaming.
+Ground your anxiety and remember that this isn't the same as public shaming.
-People and companies from whom your audience expects more still create misfit products.
+People and companies from whom your audience expects more are still creating bad products.
 It's alright to land among them temporarily if you intend to persevere.

 ### Being vulnerable is good.

-Your taste and expertise weren't devised in a vacuum or granted from the ether.
+Your taste and expertise weren't formed in a vacuum or granted from the ether.
 You assembled them from the learnings and experiences of others.
-Insulating your projects and self-criticizing them may yield something inherently "yours."
-But, your ability will always limit your projects.
+Insulating your projects and self-criticizing them may yield something inherently "yours," but your own ability will always limit your projects.
 Being vulnerable and shipping means questioning and validating your ability with your audience.

-An engineer develops their intuition and expertise through their career through learning.
+An engineer develops their intuition and expertise in their career through learning.
 Early in your career, there is no foundation, so you have to learn everything, but later, you can use experience to survive.
-But experience is itself an assumption.
-It's an assumption that the way you have learned something is complete and correct.
+But experience is an assumption that the way you have learned something is complete and correct.
 It's an assumption that your anecdotes and rules are a comprehensive view.
-Allowing yourself to be vulnerable is sound engineering.
-You open yourself to challenge, prove, or debunk your assumptions.
+Allowing yourself to be vulnerable is sound engineering because you open yourself to challenge, prove, or debunk your assumptions.
-Doing this will enable you to grow your understanding.
+Doing this will enable you to grow your understanding and continue learning with more expertise.
+It allows you to challenge your early beliefs about what makes a good product, how to build it, and what is suitable.
 Not doing this leads to stagnating and relying on your early career assumptions being enough to get by.
-Growing your assumptions allows you to continue learning with more expertise.
-It will enable you to challenge your early beliefs about what makes a good product, how to build it, and what is suitable.

 ### Embrace discomfort.

-Being uncomfortable is sometimes beneficial.
+Being uncomfortable isn't always bad.
-We're used to it signaling that it's time to do something new or change.
-But discomfort can also be a symptom of growth at work.
+We're used to it signaling that it's time to do something new or change, but discomfort can also be a symptom of growth at work.
 It suggests you're challenging your existing assumptions, stretching your ability, and developing.

 As an engineer, I understand discomfort through dissatisfaction the best because it's why I build.
 I set out to fix it or build something new if something isn't good enough.